-For combining these dimmers to create 2-gang combinations, you can use modular backplates that join at the ends.
+For combining these dimmers to create more than double combinations, you can use modular backplates that join at the ends.
 Please contact us for more information.
-NB: these multiples will only fit onto European back boxes, not British rectangular double boxes.

 Apart from switches, THPG offer a selection of wiring products and functions that can be combined with these frames, such as audio speaker inputs, TV/SAT sockets and network sockets.
 Contact us for information on other options if you can’t find what you’re looking for.